dvwright/xss-mw/README.md

 The idea behind XssMw is to "auto remove XSS" from user submitted input.

-It's applied on http POST and PUT Requests only
+It's applied on http GET, POST and PUT Requests only

 The XSS filtering is performed by HTML sanitizer [Bluemonday](https://github.com/microcosm-cc/bluemonday).